 Need Help?
 Give us a call.

-If you’re interested in starting a catering business, you probably have your reasons.
-Maybe you’re an excellent cook; maybe you love throwing parties; maybe you’re interested in event planning and want to get the ball rolling by catering.
+The catering industry attracts a broad range of entrepreneurs.
+Maybe you’re an excellent cook, or maybe you love throwing parties, or maybe you’re interested in event planning and want to get the ball rolling by catering.

-Or maybe you’re like Dannella Burnett, of Gainesville, Ga., who formed her catering business back in 2009, and your reason is simple and sweet.
+Or maybe you’re like Dannella Burnett, of Gainesville, Georgia, who formed her catering business back in 2009, and your reason is simple and sweet:

 “I figured if I could cook for other people and put food on their plates, I could put food on my family’s plate,” Burnett says of her decision to start Oakwood Occasions.

-But as Burnett knew even in her nascent stages of the business, catering is about much more than putting food on plates.
-It’s about thinking your way through stressful situations, about planning for the unexpected, and most importantly, about running a business just like you would any other.
+But as Burnett knew even in the nascent stages of her business, catering is about much more than putting food on plates.
+It’s about thinking your way through stressful situations, planning for the unexpected, and most importantly, running a business just like you would any other.

-Burnett made the decision to start her business out of necessity, when her husband lost his job in the wake of the Great Recession.
+Burnett made the decision to start her business out of necessity after her husband lost his job in the wake of the 2008 financial crisis.
 She had previously worked in food and retail management, and she fell back on that experience when it came time to find a new source of income.

 “A woman at my church said, ‘Why don’t you reopen your catering business here at the church?’
 I didn’t think you could do that, but we called the health department and had them do a site visit at the church kitchen.
 It was deemed sufficient for commercial use, so I had my church kitchen licensed as a catering commissary, and I launched the business with zero capital, zero plan.
 Nothing but me, myself, and I,” Burnett explains.